Novra S400 Receiver

 • Polarization: the signal polarization (horizontal or vertical).

 • Band (Tone): “Low/Off” by default.
-Set to “High/On” only when using a Universal LNB and receiving in Ku High Band (when receiving from Galaxy 18 or Eutelsat 113).
+Set to “High/On” only when using a Universal LNB and receiving from Galaxy 18 (in Ku High Band).

 • Long Line Compensation: Disabled.